The spinor bundle on loop space: Introduction

 Moreover, it is crucial to work in the \emph{super}, i.e., $\Z_2$-graded, setting throughout.
 This becomes particularly apparent for the Lagrangian 2-gerbe $\LagTwoGrb_X$: While super bundle gerbes become ordinary bundle gerbes after forgetting the grading, a super bundle 2-gerbe does \emph{not} define an ordinary bundle 2-gerbe.

-Summarizing, this paper solves the differential topological part of the unsolved tasks from the Stolz and Teichner preprint \cite{StolzTeichnerSpinorBundle}.
-What is missing, so far, is the \emph{geometric} part, in particular the construction of the \emph{conformal connection} on the spinor bundle \cite[Definition~3]{StolzTeichnerSpinorBundle}.
+What is not contained in this work is an investigation of the \emph{geometric} features of the loop space spinor bundle envisioned in \cite{StolzTeichnerSpinorBundle}, in particular the construction of the \emph{conformal connection} on the spinor bundle \cite[Definition~3]{StolzTeichnerSpinorBundle}.
 This seems to require working with super bundle (2-)gerbes with connection throughout, which is beyond the scope of the current paper.

 \paragraph{Acknowledgements.}